 When to Go: For the best flight and hotel deals, try September – November; avoid holidays like Christmas, New Year’s, Day of the Dead, Semana Santa, spring break

-Step 1: Snag a Cheap Flight
+Tulum on a Budget Step 1: Snag a Cheap Flight

 Check routes from your area and see which airlines generally have the lowest prices and direct flights.
 Consider other nearby cities that are hubs (like Houston, Atlanta, Charlotte, Chicago, Baltimore, etc.) Sign up for direct alerts from airlines like JetBlue and Southwest which also fly to the Caribbean, but might not be part of the search site alerts.